4 Days in Budapest: A Fun Itinerary for First-Timers

 3. House of Houdini

-This museum is dedicated to the Budapest-born magician Harry Houdini, showcasing original items of his and preserving his heritage.
+This museum is dedicated to the Jewish, Budapest-born magician Harry Houdini (did you know his name was actually Erik Weisz?), showcasing original items of his and preserving his heritage.

 4. Tóth áRpád Promenade